celticsea/my-first-chess-project/README.md

 # Design
-The design for this project came from ”Love Running” project, and the idea comes from the fact that I want to open a chess club here with its store of products since in Mexico we manufacture and sell and we see great potential here, as I was carrying out the "Love running" project, the desire to start it grew here.
+The design for this project came from ”Love Running” project, and the idea comes from the fact that I want to open a chess club in Ireland with its store of chess products.
+I see a great potential here.

 # Technologies